 - Robert in Enchanted didn't believe in romance and "happily ever afters" after his wife had divorced him and left him and their daughter and it wasn't until Giselle came along that he truly begun to love again.

 - The Dark Knight Rises: Following the death of Rachel in The Dark Knight, Bruce Wayne spends 8 years mourning.
 Only to learn that ultimately Rachel didn't even want him anyway.
 Finding a new found respect for life, he makes a fresh start with Selina Kyle In Italy.

-- Harry Potter ended up with his Designated Love Interest Ginny Weasley, after an ill-fated infatuation with Cho Chang.
+- In Harry Potter, Harry ended up with Ginny Weasley after an ill-fated infatuation with Cho Chang.
 Likewise, Ron with Hermione, after a disastrous few months with Lavender Brown.
 Hermione herself briefly dated Viktor Krum.
 Rowling has said that she specifically wanted her main characters to not end up with the first person they kissed.

 - In J. R. R. Tolkien's The Lord of the Rings, Éowyn didn't get Aragorn in the end.
 She did, however, get Faramir.
 (And her love for Aragorn was admittedly Loving a Shadow.)

 - In Dan Abnett's Gaunt's Ghosts novels, Caffren lost his sweetheart with the destruction of Tanith, in the Back Story; then he and Criid met.

 - In Jane Austen's Sense and Sensibility, Marianne Dashwood's disbelief in second loves is a major plot driver.
 Not unsurprising, she finds her first love unworthy of her, and ends up falling in love again with Colonel Brandon.